 We've currently tested two Apple speakers.
 Apple is a brand known for making phones, laptops, and tablets, though they've also made some speakers.
 Generally, their speakers have built-in Siri capabilities, making them suitable for home use.
 Since the Apple HomePod has been discontinued, the manufacturer currently only has the Apple HomePod mini on the market.

-The best budget Apple speaker that we've tested is the Apple HomePod mini.
-This small speaker has Siri built-in and is fantastic at hearing you when you're far away.
-It also does a decent job of hearing you in noisier environments.
-It has a balanced mid-range, so vocals and lead instruments sound clear and present in the mix, though some higher-pitched vocals and instruments may sound somewhat veiled.
-It doesn't get very loud, but there are few compression artifacts present at max volume.
-This means your audio should sound clean at louder volume settings.
-Also, thanks to its 360-degree design, it has fantastic directivity, resulting in a wide and open-sounding soundstage.
+The Apple HomePod mini is the best Apple speaker we've tested.
+It's a small spherical smart speaker with Siri built-in; it's for use at home.
+You can activate Siri with your voice, and it can register your commands from far away or in noisier rooms.
+Its mid-range is balanced, so vocals and lead instruments sound clear and present in the mix, making this speaker good for dialogue-heavy audio content like audiobooks and podcasts.
+However, higher-pitched voices and instruments sound dull at times.
+Thanks to its 360-degree design, it has fantastic directivity, resulting in a wide and spacious-sounding soundstage.
 You can use its Apple Home App to pair it to another compatible speaker to create a stereo pair.
-You can also use it to connect it to multiple other speakers when you want your audio to fill a large room without increasing its volume.
+Also, you can use it to connect it to multiple other speakers when you want your audio to fill a large room without increasing its volume.

 Jun 22, 2021: Verified text accuracy and product availability.
 There have been no changes in our recommendations.

 Apple speakers generally have a Siri voice assistant built-in and need to be plugged into a power source to use them.
 They're compatible with Apple AirPlay for streaming audio content from an iPhone, but you can't easily pair them with devices via Bluetooth.
 Typically, they're not water or impact-resistant since they're designed for home use.